Asymptotically efficient adaptive identification under saturated output observation: Main results

-where $D$ is defined by Assumption $\ref{assum2}$. \end{definition} The asymptotically efficient online algorithm is constructed as Algorithm \ref{alg2}.
+Based on the above ideas, our asymptotically efficient algorithm is constructed as Algorithm \ref{alg2}.

-\begin{remark} As described above, our identification algorithm consists of two successive steps, with the main difference being the construction of the adaptation gains.
-In the first step, the scalar adaptation gain $\bar{\beta}_{k}$ is constructed using the bounds $\underline{g}_{k}$ and $\overline{g}_{k}$.
-The design of $\bar{\beta}_{k}$ ensures the convergence of the first step, but reduces the algorithm's performance because $\bar{\beta}_{k}$ is constructed using only the ``worst-case" information $\underline{g}_{k}$ and $\overline{g}_{k}$.
-Based on the first step, the scalar adaptation gain $\beta_{k}$ in the second step is defined in an adaptive way, by using the preliminary convergent estimate $\bar{\theta}_{k}$ generated in the first step.
-Such a two-step design will improve the performance of the algorithm compared to the single-step algorithms, and enable the estimation error covariance to reach the well-known C-R bound asymptotically. \end{remark}
+\begin{remark} We now provide an explanation for the two steps of our adaptive algorithm.
+In the first step, the scalar adaptation gain $\bar{\beta}_{k}$ is constructed using the bounds $\underline{g}_{k}$ and $\overline{g}_{k}$, which have been utilized in various previous works (see, e.g., \cite{ZZtsqn, ZZ2022, zhao2023}).
+The design of $\bar{\beta}_{k}$ ensures the convergence of the first step by ensuring the monotonicity of a Lyapunov function related to the estimation error.
+However, this design of $\bar{\beta}_{k}$ reduces the algorithm's performance because $\bar{\beta}_{k}$ is constructed using only the ``worst-case" information $\underline{g}_{k}$ and $\overline{g}_{k}$.
+This is the reason why we introduce the second step of the algorithm, where the scalar adaptation gain $\beta_{k}$ in the second step is defined in an adaptive way, by using the preliminary convergent estimate $\bar{\theta}_{k}$ generated in the first step.
+We will show that, the matrix gain $P_{k}$ can approach the inverse of the Fisher information, i.e., $\Delta_{k}$.
+Consequently, the covariance of the estimation error generated by Algorithm \ref{alg2} can reach the well-known C-R bound asymptotically. \end{remark}